 Hearing loss surgery

-Hearing loss can happen for many different reasons, including aging, exposure to loud noises, damage to your inner ear and chronic ear infections.
+Hearing loss can happen for many different reasons, including aging (a condition called presbycusis), exposure to loud noises, damage to your inner ear and chronic ear infections, chronic ear infections and improper use of earbuds or headphones.
 Different types of endoscopic ear surgery for hearing include:

 Tympanoplasty surgery for the eardrum